DannyArends/CTLmapping/README.md

     ctl_result <- CTLscan.cross(multitrait)
 ```

-Plot a single phenotype, the profile is comparable to the QTL profile,
+Plot a single phenotype, the profile is comparable to the QTL profile.
+However using
-in CTL mapping we know which phenotypes are differentially correlated
+CTL mapping we know which phenotypes are differentially correlated underneath the peak.
-underneath the peak.
+This additional information adds to the already known QTL information.

 ```R
     plot(ctl_result, pheno.col=12)
 ```

-Create an image of the phenotypes to marker relation strength, this matrix is 'comparible'
+Create an image of the phenotypes to marker relation strength, this matrix is 'comparable'
-to a heatmap of QTL scans on many phenotypes, the underlying model assumptions are different
+to a heat map of QTL scans on many phenotypes, the underlying model assumptions are different
-from QTL mapping but comparible, thus the outut is not shockingly different from QTL mapping.
+from QTL mapping but comparable, thus the output is not shockingly different from QTL mapping.

 ```R
     r1 <- image(ctl_result,against="markers")